Test in production without watermarks.

 variable.

 Next, we need to create our signature.
-For today's example, we will sign our PDF document with a certificate.
+For this example, we sign our PDF document with a certificate.
 PdfSignature

 adds an email or contact information to the signature metadata, SigningLocation

-represents the location where the document is signed, and SigningReason
+represents where the document is signed, and SigningReason

 provides the reason for the document being signed.

-Next, we need to sign the PDF document with the PdfSignature
+Next, we sign the PDF document with the PdfSignature

 object we created.
 By calling the Sign

-method, we are able to apply the signature to the PDF document in one easy line.
-Multiple signing certificates may be applied to the PDF document using this method.
+method, we apply the signature to the PDF document in one easy line.
+Multiple signing certificates can be applied to the PDF document using this method.

-Finally, we will save the signed PDF document using the SaveAs
+Finally, we save the signed PDF document using the SaveAs

 method, which saves the PDF to the specified file location.